GenoML/old_genoml_site/docs/quick-start.md

 genoml-train --geno-prefix=./exampleData/training --pheno-file=./exampleData/training.pheno --model-file=./exampleModel
 ~~~~

-You can use the IPDGC (International Parkinson's Disease Genomics Consortium) example data, avaiable at [IPDGC example data][].
+You can use the IPDGC (International Parkinson's Disease Genomics Consortium) test data.
+This data is a simulation of the genetic and clinical data used for Parkinson's diagnosis in previous publications.
+You can find it here --> [IPDGC example data][].

 Final tuned model and performance metrics are stored in the ```--model-file``` as a zip file.